tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-1-paligo-the-story-xml-ccms-in-the-cloud.md

 ---
-title: "The Story of Paligo -- a new browser-based CCMS with all the features you'd ever want"
+title: "The Story of Paligo &mdash; a new browser-based CCMS with all the features you'd ever want"
 categories:
 - general
 - podcasts
 - stitcher
 keywords: paligo, component content management systems, ccms, xml, docbook, help authoring tool, web content management, content management, web CMS for documentation teams
 summary: "Up until two years ago, Anders Svensson and his colleagues, based in Sweden, provided DITA and XML consulting.
 They eventually created their own XML-based component content management system (CCMS) called Paligo, which includes a full set of documentation features to handle single-sourcing, translation, and other documentation needs.
-Paligo solves the challenges that Svennson's customers had been facing for years with other CCMS systems."
+Paligo solves the challenges that Svensson's customers had been facing for years with other CCMS systems."
 date: 2016-08-01
 tags:
 - technical writing